ron-reaser/reaser.org/content/author/reaser/_index.md

 ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Teaching Instructor at West Virginia University."
+bio = "Lane Department at West Virginia University."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 #email = "ron.reaser@mail.wvu.edu"